-Metropolitan Area Network type is used in a variety of places.
+This type is used in a variety of places.

 1. Television Cable Networks

-Television Cable Networks are an example of wired Metropolitan Area Network, where the network can transmit contents across the town or city with the help of the cables, for connecting the nodes inside the network.
+Television Cable Networks are an example of wired Metropolitan Area Network, where the network can transmit contents across the town or city with the help of cables, for connecting the nodes inside the network.
 The central hub will be the network provider, whilst the televisions connected to the hub act as the nodes in the network.

 2. FM Radio Networks

-Over the years, the FM Radio Networks have become a big part in mass media communication sector, which can be categorized as a wireless Metropolitan Area Network that uses Radio waves for transmission of data inside the network.
+Over the years, the FM Radio Networks have become a big part of the mass media communication sector, which can be categorized as a wireless Metropolitan Area Network that uses Radio waves for transmission of data inside the network.
 Here, the Radio station or the Radio channel transmission node acts as the central hub that transmits the data, and the various radio devices that can catch the radio waves in the network are treated as the nodes in the network.

 3. Academic Institutions